Property ladder

-The term property ladder, widely used in the United Kingdom, describes the relative differences in constant terms from cheaper to more expensive housing.
+The term property ladder—or housing ladder—, widely used in the United Kingdom, describes the relative differences in constant terms from cheaper to more expensive housing.

-According to this metaphor, an individual or a family can progress by stages from more affordable houses (for younger first-time buyers who are typically at the bottom of the property ladder) to expensive houses are at the top.
+According to this metaphor, an individual or a family can progress by stages from starter homes (for younger first-time buyers who are typically at the bottom of the property ladder) to move-up houses to more expensive houses that are at the top.
 "Getting on to the property ladder" is the process of buying one's first house and holding a place on the property market.

 The Oxford English Dictionary traces use of the phrase "property ladder" back to 1941 in the journal Eugenics.